mithraism/mithraism.github.io/content/journal/2007/presentational-elements-underrated/presentational-elements-underrated.markdown

 Having said that, here is an excerpt of <i>[HTML5 Sucks](/journal/2007/html5-sucks/)</i>, an article I wrote a few months ago:

-> The b, i […] elements, which had no semantic meaning in HTML4, suddenly receives a rather unsatisfying new meaning
+> The b, i [&hellip;] elements, which had no semantic meaning in HTML4, suddenly receives a rather unsatisfying new meaning

 For completeness, here is how the HTML5 specification defines the `i` element: